Bootstrapping Yang-Mills matrix integrals: Introduction

 In this work, we focus on the bosonic $D$-matrix Yang-Mills integral, which consists of only $D$ bosonic Hermitian $N\times N$ matrices.
 For finite $N$, there are finitely many integrals, so in principle one can carry out the matrix integral explicitly, but this becomes more challenging as $N$ grows.
 For holography, we are more interested in the large $N$ limit.
 For $D\ge 3$, the bosonic Yang-Mills matrix integrals are well-defined at large $N$ without regularization~\cite{Krauth:1998yu,Austing:2001bd,Austing:2001pk}.
 For $D=10$, this model coincides with the bosonic part of the IIB matrix model, which is also called the bosonic IKKT model.
-Its dynamical aspects such as the extent of spacetime was investigated in~\cite{Hotta:1998en}.
-In comparison to supersymmetric models, an advantage of the bosonic model is that the choices of $D$ is less restricted.
-In particular, it is possible to develop a $1/D$ expansion around the large $D$ saddle \cite{Hotta:1998en}, where $1/D$ furnishes a small expansion parameter.
+Its dynamical aspects such as the extent of spacetime were investigated in~\cite{Hotta:1998en}.
+Such bosonic IKKT matrix integral also arises as the zero-mode sector of the BFSS model, which dominates the path integral at high temperature~\cite{Kawahara:2007ib}.
+It can further serve as a starting point for analyzing the sign problem of the BFSS model in the high-temperature expansion~\cite{Batra:2026tob}.
+In comparison to supersymmetric models, an advantage of the bosonic model is that the choice of $D$ is less restricted.
+In particular, it is possible to develop a $1/D$ expansion around the large $D$ saddle \cite{Hotta:1998en,Mandal:2009vz}, where $1/D$ furnishes a small expansion parameter.
 The large $D$ expansion provides useful benchmarks for the bootstrap results in this work.
-Our main bootstrap targets are the cases of $D=3, 4, \dots, 10$, but we also consider some relatively large $D$, such as $D=50, 100, 200, 500$.
+Our main bootstrap targets are the cases of $D=3, 4, \dots, 10$, but we also consider some relatively large $D$, such as $D=10^5$.